LaChips/SmartVars/README.md

 <SmartVar id="example">Test</SmartVar>
 ```

-This will create a reactive variable with the value `Test`.
+This will create a reactive variable named "example" with the value `Test`.

 You can also create `SmartObjects` :